Is Your Worship Becoming Disney Church?

 Do references to “sin” and “repentance” turn you off?
 Okay, we can restrict ourselves to sessions on self-esteem, how to have healing in your life for emotional distress, skills in effective conversation, and so on.

-A recent issue of The Christian Chronicle tells of an Alabama church that uses videos of the “Andy Griffith Show” as a part of their Sunday school curriculum.
-They spend the first portion of the class watching Andy and Barney, and then talk about moral lessons learned from the eipsodes.
+The Christian Chronicle (1999) tells of an Alabama church that uses videos of the “Andy Griffith Show” as a part of their Sunday school curriculum.
+They spend the first portion of the class watching Andy and Barney, and then talk about moral lessons learned from the episodes.

 Have we totally forgotten there is a book called the Bible that is the most exciting volume in the world?
 It is from Heaven—not Hollywood.